Divorce Lawyers Rancho Cucamonga

 Here for You Every Step of the Way

 In California, seeking a divorce can be complicated.
 Not only do these matters require that you fill out various forms and ensure you meet obligations and deadlines, but you are also dealing with an emotionally fraught situation that affects many factors of your life.
-Although the process may not be easy, having a lawyer on your side throughout can make navigating the complexities a bit smoother.
+Although the process may not be easy, having a family lawyer on your side throughout can make navigating the complexities a bit smoother.
 An attorney can discuss your obligations and legal options, as well as the steps involved.

-What Are the Residency Requirements for Getting a Divorce?
+What Are the Residency Requirements for Getting a Divorce in California?

 Before you can file for a dissolution of marriage in California, you must ensure that you meet the residency requirements.
 You must have lived in the state for 6 months and in the county where you are submitting your petition for 3 months.
 If you don't meet requirements, you might need to seek a legal separation and then wait to file for divorce once you have been in the state or the county for the necessary amount of time.

 What Is California's Divorce Process?

-The first step in seeking a divorce is filling out the necessary forms.
+The first step in seeking a divorce in California is filling out the necessary forms.
 There can be many, especially if you need child or spousal support, child custody, and property division determinations.